Published in the

 While holding the corner in position, insert several staples as shown.

 Repeat steps 47 through 50 on the remaining three corners.
 Be careful that your folded edges are always on along the side stretcher bars.
 Your finished assembly should look like this when viewed from the back.
-Now use your hammer to ensure that all staples are fully inserted.
+Use your hammer to fully inserted all staples.